jaybirdshain/lgil-helm-tutorial/docs/lgil-helm-tutorial.md

 The default configuration exposes the port 80, to use another port you have to edit the deployment.yml file (copy the file to the Helm chart folder).

 ### Install / upgrade
-The command below performs an upgrade or update depending of if the application was already deployed or not.
+The command below performs an install or update depending of if the application was already deployed or not.

 `helm upgrade --install --namespace helm-demo -f website/values.yaml -f website/values-apache.yaml website ./website`